Team structure

 - Start admitting at 7:00am & hear admissions from cardiology night float team (presented directly on attending rounds starting at 7:30)

-- Can admit up to a maximum of 7 patients per call day (this includes a combination of the admissions from the night float, CCU transfers, and ED admits).
+- Can admit up to a maximum of 7 patients per call day (this includes a combination of the admissions from the night float, CCU transfers, and ED admits) to a team cap of 10 patients.
 The maximum number of new H&P’s on a given call day is 5 (i.e: all ED admits and direct admissions require H&P’s whereas CCU transfers and night float admissions do not need H&P’s).
 ALL cards admissions and CCU transfers must be triaged through 9100.
 If you get paged directly about an admission, make sure you let 9100 know, as they track all admissions.

 - Stop admitting at 6:00pm.